-Upon completion of an "Application for Certificate of Public Record" form, the United States Veteran's Administration may obtain, without expense, certified copies of birth, stillborn, or death certificates without payment of the fees prescribed in this section.
-The United States Bureau of Census, the United States Social Security Administration, and other federal, state or local agencies, and the Ohio Industrial Commission, may obtain, without government expense, verification of, or information from, birth, stillbirth, or death certificates without payment of the fees prescribed in this section.
-All other certified copies issued by the local registrar or person authorized by the local registrar shall be made according to the fee schedule listed below:
+The United States Veteran's Administration may obtain, without expense, certified copies of stillborn or death certificates without payment of the fees prescribed in this section.
+The United States Bureau of Census, Social Security Administration, and other federal, state or local agencies, and the Ohio Industrial Commission, may obtain without government expense, verification of, or information from, vital records without payment of the fee prescribed in this section.
+(Res.
+4/2009.
+Passed 9-28-09.)